 Did you know?

-Bringing a day-by-day pill separator is not an issue for security; however, there may be other considerations about travelling with medication.
+Bringing a day-by-day pill separator is not an issue for security; however, there may be other considerations about travelling with medication, especially when travelling outside of Canada.
 We recommend finding out more at http://travel.gc.ca/travelling/health-safety/medication.

 How to Pack your Medication